sheep-sheep/Mywebsite/mysite/sphinx/DFS_and_BFS.rst

         Always keep in mind that Graph is consisted by *Vertex* and *Edge*.

         Running time is **O(V+E)**.

         * DFS
             * Property
-                * During search, we can set 2 timestemp v.d and v.f to indicate first discover and blacken the vertex
+                * During search, we can set 2 timestemp v.d and v.f to indicate first discover and blacken the vertex.
+                * **Parenthesis structure**.
+                * First explore an edge (u, v):
+                    + WHITE indicates a tree edge
+                    + GRAY indicates a back edge
+                    + BLACK indicates a forward or cross edge

             * Recursive